jtweddle89/CAD-Lisps/README.md

 **OR**

-- Click "Clone or Download" and select "Download ZIP" (this option downloads all files within the master branch of this git, as shown above)
+- Click "Clone or Download" and select "Download ZIP" (this option downloads all files within the master branch of this repository, as shown above)

 ---
 ### More info